dtcaciuc/nitrous/doc/userguide.rst

 associated with a ``ctypes.c_char_p`` type.
 Just as with scalar types that differ only by their ctype, ``String`` exists for convenience of conversion from/to Python data.

+Any string occurances in Nitrous functions are automatically stored as constants of ``String`` type.

 Pointers